Active Record Nested Attributes

 member.posts.second.title # => '[UPDATED] other post'

 However, the above applies if the parent model is being updated as well.
-For example, If you wanted to create a member named joe and wanted to update the posts at the same time, that would give an ActiveRecord::RecordNotFound error.
+For example, if you wanted to create a member named joe and wanted to update the posts at the same time, that would give an ActiveRecord::RecordNotFound error.

 By default the associated records are protected from being destroyed.
 If you want to destroy any of the associated records through the attributes hash, you have to enable it first using the :allow_destroy option.
 This will allow you to also use the _destroy key to destroy existing records: